Can I attend a protest during the coronavirus lockdown? / Coronavirus / Protest

 However, these rights are “qualified” rights, meaning the Government is allowed to restrict them if it is proportionate and in the public interest.

-The coronavirus regulations (formally known as the Health Protection (Coronavirus, Restrictions) (No 4) (England) Regulations 2020) have been passed as emergency laws which allow for a restriction on our right to protest in response to the current Coronavirus pandemic.
+The coronavirus regulations (formally known as the Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020) have been passed as emergency laws which allow for a restriction on our right to protest in response to the current Coronavirus pandemic.

-The new lockdown rules make it a criminal offence to organise a gathering of more than 30 people in a public outdoor place, unless certain exceptions apply.
+The Tier 4 rules also make it a criminal offence to organise a gathering of more than 30 people in a public outdoor place, unless certain exceptions apply.
+Unfortunately, none of the exceptions to the rules on gatherings are likely to apply to protests, although there is a specific exception for picketing.

 What if the police stop and question me?